Thailand, Thailand: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and O. Make sure to choose the correct kind.
-Many adapters available online are simply plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types A, B, C and O. It's important that you choose the necessary type.
+The vast majority of adapters on sale are simply plug changers and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most locations.

 A portable power bank, like this one